imgen/commit-message-fixer/README.md

 For `Mac OS X`, you need to put the file `cmf` inside the root directory of the repository instead of `cmf.exe`.
 The rest are the same as `Windows`.

-For `Linux`, build the executable yourself and put it inside the root directory of the repository, the rest are the same.
+For `Linux`, build the executable yourself and put it inside the root directory of the repository, the rest are the same as `Windows`.